What is Elementary Education, its Importance & What are the Issues with Elementary Education

 There are some serious challenges and issues with our elementary education in India.

-We have divided challenges into four to five different categories.
+We have difficulties dividing into four to five different categories.

 Basic Issues in India